Michal1609/WebHookReceiver/README.md

 - Notification settings are stored in `%AppData%\WebHookNotifier\settings.json`
 - SQLite database is stored in `%AppData%\WebHookNotifier\notifications.db`
 - SQL Server connection strings are encrypted using Windows Data Protection API

+#### Android Application

+- The API URL can be set in the application
+- Notification settings are stored in Android's DataStore
+- SQLite database is stored in the app's private storage
+- SQL Server connection strings are encrypted using Android's EncryptedSharedPreferences

 ## 🛠️ Development